A Trusted Friend in a Complicated World

 Aneta Jungerova/Shutterstock

 These hounds were bred to live in packs (they’re hunting dogs, after all), so they do well with other pups and children, says DiNardo.
 What else makes them excellent playmates and furry family members, besides having such expressive faces framed by cute floppy ears?
 They’re happy-go-lucky and loving.
 They’re also curious and clever, so having a fenced-in yard is a must, as are on-leash walks.
-Beagles tend to be escape artists who take off after interesting scents, no matter where they lead.
+Beagles, which are known to be barky dogs, tend to be escape artists that take off after interesting scents, no matter where they lead.

 dog, pug, animal, puppy, pet, canine, cute, breed, bulldog, white, isolated, grass, portrait, pets, mammal, purebred, mops, small, sitting, brown, adorable, funny, pedigree, domestic, friend, happy pu